ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/overview/documents/document-edit-view.markdown

-# Documents : Document Edit View
+# Documents: Document Edit View

 Whenever you want to edit a document (e.g. by clicking on Id in [Documents View](../../../studio/overview/documents/documents-view)) you will be redirected to `Document Edit View` which allows you to view or edit document's content and its metadata.